ScilifelabDataCentre/OrderPortal/README.md

 An external scientist applies for a user account by providing the relevant information.
 Such an account is created with a status of "pending".
-The administrator reviews the pending user account and enables it if it appears legitimate.
+The admin reviews the pending user account and enables it if it appears legitimate.
 The user gets an email about the account having been enabled and with instructions on how to set the password for it.

 Access privileges